xRiddiK/CS2/README.md

 for example "128 > 256 > 512" and so on.

+if your playing on an full end toaster, just leave it like that

 ### Language File
 just as in CS:GO, i also use an own language file in CS2 (just cuz, why not right?).